FusionAuth/fusionauth-site/site/_posts/2021-03-02-softozor-fusionauth-hasura-kubernetes.md

 **Dan:** How much time and money would you say FusionAuth has saved you?

 **Laurent:** It saved a lot of time.
 If we agree that time is money, then it saved us a lot of money too.
 We could've implemented a reduced set of the features provided by FusionAuth, but that would've taken a lot of time.
-We could've chosen another solution than FusionAuth and implemented the missing features, but again that would've been a killer.
+We could've chosen another solution other than FusionAuth and implemented the missing features, but again that would've been a killer.
 I'd say it saved us something like one man-year of time.

 **Dan:** How do you run FusionAuth (k8s, standalone tomcat server, behind a proxy, etc)?

-**Laurent:** We run FusionAuth on a k8s cluster.
+**Laurent:** We run FusionAuth on a Kubernetes (k8s) cluster.
 It is completely hidden behind our hasura api.
 We write hasura actions that interact with FusionAuth.

 > I'd say it saved us something like one man-year of time.